Remuneration

 Insurance Life insurance and the opportunity to take out health insurance

 Pension The members of the Group Executive Team have a defined contribution group pension plan.
 Pension accumulates at a rate of 15–34% of annual earnings depending on when the person in question became a member of the Group Executive Team.
 Members of the Group Executive Team have the opportunity to retire upon reaching 60 years of age.
 The payment of insurance contributions ends at the termination of employment.
 The pension is determined on the basis of the insurance savings accrued by the time of retirement.
 Retirement can be postponed up to 70 years of age.
 In this case, the pension is determined on the basis of insurance savings adjusted according to the value development of the investment objects.
+The terms and conditions of the group pension plan for the members of Alma Media’s Group Executive Team give the insured persons, after three-year insurance coverage, the right to receive a premium-free policy corresponding to the savings accrued until the termination of employment (paid-up policy).
+The paid-up policy includes old-age pension after retirement age, coverage for incapacity for work and coverage in the event of death.

 Short-term remuneration scheme A short-term incentive (STI) bonus scheme related to the achievement of short-term financial and operational targets.
 Eligibility for remuneration schemes is determined by the job.

+The incentive bonus for members of the Group Executive Team and the heads of business units may not exceed 70% of their respective annual salaries.
 In addition to the afore-mentioned earning opportunity based on the incentive bonus scheme the members of the Group Executive Team may be eligible for one-off project bonuses for example based on key development projects, projects relating to significant changes in the group structure or to M&A transactions and based on other one-off projects or arrangements as in each case resolved determined by the Board of Directors.

 Long-term remuneration scheme Alma Media’s long-term remuneration scheme consists of a share-based incentive scheme but, subject to the Board of Directors’ decision, it may also be cash-based.
 When the scheme is share-based, the rewards under it may also be paid in cash subject to the Board of Directors’ decision.
+Eligibility for remuneration schemes is determined by the job.

 Severance packages The period of notice for the members of the Group Executive Team is six months.
 In addition, members of the Executive Team will receive a compensation corresponding to their respective basic salaries for six months in the event that the dismissal is initiated by the employer without the members’ own fault or negligence.
 If necessary, the President and CEO decides on the dismissal of the members of the Executive Team.
+This compensation corresponding to six months’ salary is not paid if the Group Executive Team member resigns on their own initiative.

 Clawback Under the long-term and short-term incentive schemes, the Board of Directors may reduce, cancel or claw back previously paid rewards in the event of misconduct.

 Guidelines concerning share ownership In accordance with the Board of Directors’ recommendation concerning share ownership, each member of the Group Executive Team is expected to retain ownership of at least half of the net shares received through the company’s share-based incentive schemes until the total value of the Alma Media shares held corresponds to at least one year’s fixed gross annual salary.
+If the service contract with Alma Media is terminated before the share-based reward is due to be paid, the participant is not, as a rule, entitled to the reward under the scheme.

 Salaries and bonuses paid to other members of Group Executive Team